dmorse/pscfpp/README.md

      CPU hardware.
 A pseudo-spectral algorithm is used to solve the MDE.
 This program provides capabilities for SCFT calculations analogous to those of the older PSCF Fortran program, as well as code for FTMC simulations.
-The The suffix "pc" stands for "periodic CPU".
+The suffix "pc" stands for "periodic CPU".

    - **pscf_pg** : The pscf_pg program is a GPU-accelerated version